algoetech/sample_bookstore/README.md

 # Step 5: Run the Application
 echo "Step 5: Running the application..." php -S localhost:8000
+```

-# Usage:
+## Usage:
-# Once the application is up and running, you can use the following features:
+    * Once the application is up and running, you can use the following features:
-# - Add Book: Navigate to the "Add Book" section to input new book details.
+    * - Add Book: Navigate to the "Add Book" section to input new book details.
-# - View Inventory: Check the list of all books in the inventory.
+    * - View Inventory: Check the list of all books in the inventory.
-# - Edit Book Details: Update the information of existing books.
+    * - Edit Book Details: Update the information of existing books.
-# - Delete Book: Remove a book from the inventory.
+    * - Delete Book: Remove a book from the inventory.

-# Contribution:
+## Contribution:
-# Contributions are welcome!
+     Contributions are welcome!
 If you would like to contribute to the project, please follow these steps:
-# 1. Fork the repository.
+     1. Fork the repository.
-# 2. Create a new branch: git checkout -b feature-branch-name.
+     2. Create a new branch: git checkout -b feature-branch-name.
-# 3. Make your changes and commit them: git commit -m 'Add some feature'.
+     3. Make your changes and commit them: git commit -m 'Add some feature'.
-# 4. Push to the branch: git push origin feature-branch-name.
+     4. Push to the branch: git push origin feature-branch-name.
-# 5. Create a pull request.
+     5. Create a pull request.

-# License:
+## License:
-# This project is licensed under the MIT License.
+     This project is licensed under the MIT License.
 See the LICENSE file for more information.

-# End of Script
-```